 Authorities claimed that the 12 individuals all pooled their money to buy heroin in New York.
 They then allegedly packaged the drugs and sold it in Ocean and Monmouth counties.
 In particular, a 34-year-old Bronx man was accused of supplying a 24-year-old Paterson man and a 26-year-old Toms River man with heroin.
 These two individuals were then assisted by others in managing other aspects of the alleged drug trafficking ring, including the packing, storing and distribution of the heroin.
-A 40-year-old New Jersey man and a 30-year-old Manchester man reportedly helped distribute the drugs.
+A 40-year-old man and a 30-year-old Manchester man reportedly helped distribute the drugs.
 Of the 12 indicted, one person reportedly was still at large.

 Each person was facing charges for conspiracy to distribute narcotics.
 Several of the accused individuals were also charged with possessing with intent to distribute 1 kilogram or more of the drugs.
 Others were facing charges for possessing with intent to distribute 100 grams of substances containing a detectable amount of heroin.